-If your child has a sibling in another grade who was free or reduced last year - please let us know.
-It is sometimes difficult to match siblings.
-We can apply the siblings' meal status to your child for the first 30 days of school per the USDA "Grace Period" Protocol which permits district's to recognize last year's meal eligibility status for the first 30 days of school or until another eligibility determination is processed.
+All meals for the 2023-2024 school year are free for all students.

 If a student has a food allergy, a note from a medical doctor must be sent to the Director of Food Service before any food substitutions may be made.
 The form is available by clicking the following link: PDE Medical Plan of Care Form